-2. Total amplifier gain due to the LNA.
+2. The total amplifier gain due to the LNA.

-One of the functions of this parameter is the reduction of the following circuit matrix into a 2x2.
-This matrix reduction helps in measurement, and calculation，resistive losses among the circuit components occur throughout the process.
+One of the functions of this parameter is the reduction of the following circuit matrix into a 2×2.
+This matrix reduction helps in measurement and calculation，resistive losses among the circuit components occur throughout the process.
 Neglect them during the calculation of transducer gain.

 The stability, or resistance to oscillation, is an essential consideration during LNA designing.
 Some parameters are useful in determining the stability of low noise amplifiers.
 They include the S-parameters, matching networks, and terminations.